 Alpha-blockers relax muscle fibers in a man’s prostate and bladder neck muscles to help the bladder empty more completely.
 Common alpha-blockers include:

-Anticholinergics help prevent bladder spasms.
+Anticholinergics are used to help treat overactive bladder by preventing bladder spasms.
 Common anticholinergics include:

 - oxybutynin (Ditropan XL)